 Base housing is available at Naval Base San Diego.
-However, whereas most on base housing means just that, “on base”, Lincoln Military Housing is spread out over the San Diego area both on base and off.
+However, whereas most on base housing means just that, “on base”, Liberty Military Housing is spread out over the San Diego area both on base and off.
 Since there are so many bases in this region, they often share resources and housing.
-So, when Lincoln calls you with a housing availability, it’s a good idea to know where the neighborhood is in case proximity to Naval Base San Diego is important to you.
+So, when Liberty calls you with a housing availability, it’s a good idea to know where the neighborhood is in case proximity to Naval Base San Diego is important to you.

 3. How many gates does Naval Base San Diego have?